Skip to main content

 test

-If the word test does not appear, double-check the firewall configuration to ensure it's forwarding connections on port 80 and then test again.
+If the word test does not appear, double-check the firewall configuration to ensure it is forwarding connections on port 80, and then test again.

-Next, we need to test that UDP connections in the range 50000-60000 are forwarded as well.
-On your plugNmeet server, run the following netcat command to listen for incoming data via UDP on port 50008 (here, we’re picking a port in the range 50000-60000).
+Next, test that UDP connections in the range 50000-60000 are also forwarded.
+On your PlugNmeet server, run the following netcat command to listen for incoming data via UDP on port 50008 (we're picking a port in the range 50000-60000):

 nc -u -l 50008

-Again, on a computer outside the firewall, replace YOUR_SERVER_IP with your plugNmeet domain or IP address of your plugNmeet server and run the command
+Again, on a computer outside the firewall, replace YOUR_SERVER_IP with your PlugNmeet domain or the IP address of your PlugNmeet server, and run the command:

 nc -u YOUR_SERVER_IP 50008

 Type test into the terminal and press ENTER.
-You should see the word test appear on the terminal of the plugNmeet server, as in
+You should see the word test appear on the terminal of the PlugNmeet server, like this:

 nc -u -l 50008